Causely/chaos-scenario/defects/container/cpu_throttling/README.md

 # CPU Throttling
-CPU Throttling is considered as the silent killer of Application response time. https://medium.com/omio-engineering/cpu-limits-and-aggressive-throttling-in-kubernetes-c5b20bd8a718.
+CPU Throttling is considered as the silent killer of application response time. https://medium.com/omio-engineering/cpu-limits-and-aggressive-throttling-in-kubernetes-c5b20bd8a718.

 ## Load generator
 We first leverage Locust to generate load against /productpage against bookinfo app.
 You can find locust installation instruction in the root README.md.